-In accordance with the Public Authorities Accountability Act of 2005 ("Act"), this annual report includes an assessment of the effectiveness of the New York Local Government Assistance Corporation's internal control structure and procedures.
+In accordance with the Act, this annual report includes an assessment of the effectiveness of the Corporation's internal control structure and procedures.
 Because the Corporation utilizes the services of a trustee bank, which has custody of all of the Corporation's resources and makes disbursements for all of the Corporation's expenditures in accordance with directions provided to it by the Corporation, the Corporation's internal controls are also affected by the procedures and policies of the trustee bank furnishing services to the Corporation.

-In accordance with Section 2931 of the Public Authorities Law, the Corporation's Board of Directors ("Board") is responsible for the establishment and maintenance of the Corporation's system of internal control and a program of internal control review.
+In accordance with Section 2931 of the Public Authorities Law, the Corporation's Board is responsible for the establishment and maintenance of the Corporation's system of internal control and a program of internal control review.
 In addition, the Board is required to appoint an internal control officer to implement and review the Board's system of internal controls.

-The Corporation's day to day operations are conducted by staff of the Office of the State Comptroller utilizing procedures and systems that are subject to internal control processes and reviews of the Office of the State Comptroller.
+The Corporation's day to day operations are conducted primarily by staff of the Office of the State Comptroller utilizing procedures and systems that are subject to internal control processes and reviews of the Office of the State Comptroller.
 Accordingly, the day to day activities of the Corporation are conducted within a comprehensive system of internal controls that are subject to on-going review and testing by the Office of the State Comptroller.